-A lease over new premises was entered into effective 1 August 2011.
+A lease over premises was entered into effective 1 August 2011 and has been extended from 1 August 2014 for a further 3 years to July 2017.

 NOTE 19: Related party disclosure

 The consolidated financial statements include the financial statements of Resonance Health Limited and the subsidiaries listed in the following table.